About this website

 AAS One-day meetings in Germany as well as the Ancient Astronaut Society's

-still a student - I just had enough money to pay the gas to drive from Munich
+still a student - I just had enough money to pay for the fuel to drive from Munich

-to Bern and the entrance fee for the ticket for the conference.
-I had no money
+to Bern and the admission fee for the conference.
+I had no money left over

 for a hotel, so I spend two nights in my car, eating bologne sandwiches.

-The same year I graduated from the renowned University of Graphic Design, Photography and Print
+The same year I graduated from the renowned College of Graphic Design, Photography and Print

 design company in Munich, providing me with a first steady income.

 related materials for my personal use.
-20 years later the database consists of
+Today, in 2019, the database

-over 40000 images, articles, movies, books and texts and is still growing.
-The
+contains over 300GB of images, articles, movies, books and texts and is

 1998 I immigrated to Canada and I opened my own graphic design and photography